antongolub/yarn-audit-fix/README.md

 Upgraded deps: <none>
 invoke yarn install --update-checksums
 ```
-Not everything can be repaired, alack.
+Not everything can be repaired.

 ### Cannot install package despite being on correct node version
 yarn-audit-fix is compatible with any NodeJS version which supports ESM, but the nested packages can define their own engine requirements.